discsim/frank/docs/quickstart.rst

 On this scale it is more apparent that frank walks off the visibilities as their binned noise begins to grow strongly at :math:`\approx 4\ {\rm M}\lambda`. |br|
 **h)** The fit's reconstructed power spectrum, the prior on the fitted brightness profile.
 To see how this the fit to this dataset is sensitive to the prior, check out `this notebook <tutorials/prior_sensitivity_and_uncertainty.ipynb>`_. |br|
+**i)** Histogram of the binned real component of the visibilities.
+Note how the bin counts drop sharply beyond :math:`\approx 4.5\ {\rm M}\lambda`, a consequence of sparser sampling at the longest baselines. |br|
-**i)** The (binned) imaginary component of the visibilities. frank only fits the real component, so if Im(V) is large, it could indicate azimuthal asymmetry in the disc that frank will average over.
+**j)** The (binned) imaginary component of the visibilities. frank only fits the real component, so if Im(V) is large, it could indicate azimuthal asymmetry in the disc that frank will average over.

 Test a fit's convergence
 ########################
 Once the fit has been performed, it's useful to check its convergence (a convergence test on the inferred power spectrum is performed as the fit iterates, while the below additionally examines convergence of the inferred brightness profile).
 If `diag_plot=True` (the default) in the parameter file, frank produces a diagnostic figure to assess this.
 Using the fit from the above figure, the diagnostic plot looks like this,

 .. figure:: plots/AS209_continuum_frank_fit_diag.png